NIAGARA FALLS, NY

 This nationally coordinated effort provides EPA and its partners with a process to return Superfund sites to productive use.
 Learn more at Superfund Redevelopment Initiative.

 Redevelopment at the Site

-Today, the EDA of the Love Canal site contains more than 260 renovated homes and a 10-building apartment complex, as part of senior citizen housing.
-Some commercial and industrial redevelopment is slowly making its way into the vacant areas of EDA 1, 2 and 3 which are zoned for commercial/industrial use.
+Today, the habitable areas of the community around the Love Canal site contain more than 260 renovated homes, a 10-building senior-citizen apartment complex and other commercial venues.
+Some commercial and industrial redevelopment is slowly making its way into those vacant parcels which are zoned for commercial/industrial use..

 Economic Activity at the Site

 As of December 2017, EPA did not have economic data related to on-site businesses, or economic data were not applicable due to site use.
 View information about redevelopment economics at Superfund sites.